NET WORTH: $1.6 billion

 SOURCE of WEALTH: Cofounder, Alpha Investment Management

-OVERVIEW: While Berggruen has given to the arts, his main passion is the Berggruen Institute, a think tank in Los Angeles that he's committed a good portion of his fortune to developing and endowing.
-Berggruen is part of the Giving Pledge.
+OVERVIEW: While Berggruen has given to the arts, his main passion is the Berggruen Institute, a think tank in Los Angeles that he has committed a good portion of his fortune to developing and endowing.
+Berggruen has also signed the Giving Pledge.

 BACKGROUND: Berggruen, a dual citizen of the United States and Germany, was born in Paris, the son of an art dealer and an actress.
 He attended several schools in Europe before studying finance and international business at NYU.
 He worked at several investment companies before founding Berggruen Holdings with a $250,000 trust fund, and cofounding Alpha Investment Management four years later.

-FINE ART: Berggruen’s father was a well-known art collector and dealer for a number of 20th century masters, including Pablo Picasso, so it’s not surprising that Berggruen is a major benefactor for the arts.
-He’s also on the board of Los Angeles County Museum of Art, and a member of the internation council of Berggruen Museum in Berlin, where the bulk of his father’s collection, worth an estimated $450 million, is now housed.
-In addition to making acquisitions for these organizations and helping organization fundraising drives, he also contributes smaller amounts through the Nicolas Berggruen Charitable Foundation to organizations such as the Museum of Contemporary Art in Los Angeles, the Portland Art Museum, and the National Museum Association.
+ARTS & CULTURE: Berggruen’s father Heinz Berggruen was a well-known art collector and dealer for a number of 20th century masters, including Pablo Picasso, so it is not surprising that Berggruen is a major benefactor of the arts.
+He is on the board of Los Angeles County Museum of Art, and a member of the internation council of Berggruen Museum in Berlin, where the bulk of his father’s collection is now housed.
+In addition to making acquisitions for these organizations and helping organization fundraising drives, he also contributes smaller amounts through the Nicolas Berggruen Charitable Foundation to organizations such as the Museum of Contemporary Art in Los Angeles, the Portland Art Museum, Tate Americas Foundation, and the National Museums Association.

-LOOKING FORWARD: It remains to be seen whether Berggruen engages in significant ongoing philanthropic giving in addition to his main work on the Berggruen Institute.
+LOOKING FORWARD: It remains to be seen whether Berggruen will engage in significant ongoing philanthropic giving in addition to his main work on the Berggruen Institute.